Northern Thailand Itinerary - What to Do in Chiang Rai and Chiang Mai

 If you happen to be in Thailand and would like to escape the chaotic commotion and the traffic of Bangkok, to amazing nature reserves with clean fresh air, Northern Thailand is the perfect destination for you!
 You could dive into the breath taking views of exotic jungles and spoil yourself with the crisp air and magical views of the area.
-Our perfect Northern Thailand itinerary includes a mix of the gorgeous landscapes and the colorful Thai culture.
-When we first arrived here, after spending some time in Bangkok, we immediately fell in love with the green rice fields and the “simpler” way of life.
+Our perfect Northern Thailand attractions guide includes a mix of the gorgeous landscapes and the colorful Thai culture.
+When we first arrived here, after spending some time in Bangkok, we immediately fell in love with the green rice fields and the “simpler” way of life around Chiang Mai and Chiang Rai.
 We had the most wonderful time here and we immersed ourselves in the rich culture, colorful markets, delicious flavors and magical views that kept us craving for more….

 Many temples can be found all around Thailand and you can spend days running around back and forth.
-After a short visit to some of Bangkok’s temples, we decided to visit only two of the main and unique temples in Northern Thailand, one of which is the White Temple.
-The White Temple is relatively new and it was built by a Buddhist artist who wished to create a tribute to the king.
+After a short visit to some of Bangkok’s temples, we decided to visit only two of the main and unique temples in North of Thailand, one of which is the White Temple.
+The White Temple or Wat Rong Khun Temple is relatively new and it was built by a Buddhist artist who wished to create a tribute to the king.
 The temple is colored in bright white, a color that symbolizes the purity of Buddha.
 There are pieces of mirrors embedded in its outer surface which catch the glow of sunlight and enhance its brightness as well as mimic the glow of diamonds.
-The decoration also includes surreal motives and huge murals that are inspired by the popular Western culture.
-Visiting this unique temple is greatly recommended, you feel as if you have just experienced a different strange world which combines the ancient peaceful Buddhist culture and the hectic modern world.
+The decoration also includes surreal motives and huge murals that are inspired by popular Western culture.
+We recommend adding a visit to Wat Rong Khun Temple to your itinerary when you are in North Thailand.
+You are going to feel as if you have just experienced a different strange world which combines the ancient peaceful Buddhist culture and the hectic modern world.

-Doi Inthanon is one of the most magnificent National Parks in Northern Thailand and the highest mountain in Thailand (2,565 meters) can be found here.
-Strolling through the park you can find beautiful waterfalls, evergreen forests, a stalactite cave and many butterflies and birds.
+Doi Inthanon is one of the most magnificent National Parks in Northern Thailand where you can find the highest mountain in Thailand (2,565 meters).
+Strolling through the park you can find beautiful waterfalls, evergreen forests, a stalactite cave, as well as many butterflies and birds.
 There are several hiking trails of various degree of difficulty.
 A bonus when visiting the park is the fresh cool air which can be a welcome escape from the famous Thai humidity.
 When we first entered the park, a wooden walkway led us through a thick forest and we felt as if we were passing through the enchanted forest from one of our childhood fairy tales.
 In addition, we also visited the two pagodas that had been built for the king and queen of Thailand.
-They are located in beautiful well-groomed gardens with a lookout to the amazing views of the area.
-You can also visit here the villages of the local mountain tribes but be aware that this is a very touristic experience.
+They are located in beautiful well-groomed gardens with a lookout to the fantastic views of the area.
+You can also pay a visit to the villages of the local mountain tribes but be aware that this is a very touristic experience.

-The Queen’s gardens are the most famous botanical gardens in the North of Thailand.
+The Queen’s gardens or Mae Fah Luang are the most famous botanical gardens in the North of Thailand.
 The name translates into “the heavenly mother queen”.
-This site was built for the local tribes by the queen, in order to provide them with means of occupation other than growing opium.
+This site was built for the local tribes by the queen, to provide them with means of occupation other than growing opium.
 Visitors can enjoy numerous kinds of flowers and orchids that grow and bloom throughout the year.
-You can wander through the various trails and enjoy the colorful well-groomed gardens and even rest in the nice little coffee shop which specializes in traditional Thai coffee.
+You can wander through the various trails and enjoy the colorful well-groomed gardens and even rest in the cute little coffee shop which specializes in traditional Thai coffee.

 Combine Culture and Views in Doi Suthep Temple (Wat Phra That Doi Suthep)

-This unique temple is located on the summit of Doi Suthep Mountain.
-It is a very important temple and it is famous in North of Thailand and sacred to the locals.
-In order to get to the summit you must climb 302 steps and according to local belief once you climb up those stairs, all of your sins are absolved (naturally nowadays there is a shortcut and you can just take the elevator).
+This unique temple is located on the summit of Doi Suthep Mountain in Chiang Mai.
+It is a significant temple and it is famous in the North of Thailand and sacred to the locals.
+In order to get to the summit, you must climb 302 steps, and according to local belief, once you climb up those stairs, all of your sins are absolved (naturally nowadays there is a shortcut and you can just take the elevator).
 The temple has a golden dome and is decorated with Buddhist symbols.
 The local monks in their traditional robes perform Buddhist ceremonies inside.
-The temple is surrounded by rows of bells in various sizes which provide it with its unique appearance.
-From the balconies of the temple you can enjoy the breathtaking view of the area and in clear days you can even enjoy the magnificent views of North of Thailand.
-The compound is relatively wide and spacious and you can walk around and enjoy the culture, colors and bounty of Buddhist symbols.
-Once you climb down the stairs you can taste the various delicacies in the food stands and buy some souvenirs.
+Rows of bells in various sizes surround the temple which provides it with its unique appearance.
+From the balconies of the temple, you can enjoy the breathtaking view of the area, and in clear days you can even enjoy the magnificent views of North of Thailand.
+The compound is relatively wide and spacious and you can walk around and enjoy the culture, colors, and bounty of Buddhist symbols.
+Once you climb down the stairs, you can taste the various delicacies in the food stands and buy some souvenirs.